 Avoid Under and Overcharging

 Try to prevent your ring’s battery from reaching 0%.
 We suggest enabling low battery level notifications to avoid this.
 Check out this article for guidance on how to enable these notifications.

-Avoid leaving your ring on its charger for over a week’s time.
+Avoid leaving your ring on its charger for more than a week.